 Invest in Balanced Mutual Funds - Growth from equity and stability from debt

-Balanced funds provide all of this in a single structure instead of the manual interventions if separate investments were made in equity and
+Hybrid funds or Balanced funds provide all of this in a single structure instead of the manual interventions if separate investments were made in

 .
 These funds help to diversify equity risk by exposure to debt while maintaining potential returns as well.

 1. Exposure of both asset class viz.
 Equity and Debt

 Spreading one’s investment across asset classes helps in reducing the market risk and moderates the effect of a single asset class performance on the portfolio value.
 Table 1 shows that in the bear phase, balanced funds represented by the CRISIL – AMFI Balance Fund Performance Index fell less than the CNX Nifty.
 During the Eurozone crisis in 2011-13, CRISIL – AMFI Balance Fund Performance Index rose nearly 1% as against 2% fall by the market benchmark CNX Nifty.
 This clearly indicates the downside risk protection provided by the category.